baemmma/Feeling_Emotions_viaAI/README.md

 2. Utilize Google Cloud's infrastructure to deploy your Streamlit app, making it accessible via a web URL.
 3. Share your deployed app with the world to explore the fascinating realm of emotion decoding.

-### About the Author

-This project was created by Emna BAHRI from Artefact.

 ### Dedication

 This project is dedicated to individuals with autism, demonstrating the potential of AI to enhance emotional understanding and interaction.